teamniteo/spiderblocker/README.md

 ## We're hiring!

-At Niteo we regularly give back to the Open Source community.
+At Niteo we regularly contribute back to the Open Source community.
 If you do too, we'd like to invite you to [join our team](https://niteo.co/careers)!